All India Services: Indian Police Service

-The Indian Police Service more popularly known as the 'IPS', is responsible for internal security, public safety and law and order.
+The Indian Police Service (IPS) is responsible for internal security, public safety, and law and order.
 In 1948, a year after India gained independence from Britain, the Imperial Police (IP) was replaced by the Indian Police Service.
-The IPS is not a law enforcement agency in its own right; rather it is the body to which all senior police officers belong regardless of the agency for whom they work.

-An IPS officer is subjected to and faces several life-threatening, crucial, complicated and harsh conditions.
+The IPS is not a law enforcement agency in its own right; rather, it is the body to which all senior police officers belong, regardless of the agency for which they work.
+An IPS officer is subjected to and faces several life-threatening, crucial, complicated, and harsh conditions.
 They are entrusted with the overall internal security of the entire State as the Director General of Police and entire Districts as its Superintendent of Police, and in Metropolitan Cities as Deputy Commissioner or the entire City as the Commissioner of Police.
-As Commissioner of Police they enjoy magisterial powers.
+As the Commissioner of Police, they enjoy magisterial powers.

-The IPS officer takes charge as an Assistant Superintendent of Police of a Sub-division/circle after probation of 2 years.
-The tenure of this post is normally 3 years.
-The next appointment is as Superintendent of Police or Deputy Commissioner of Police after 4 years, they get promoted to Junior Administrative Grade after 9 years, then they serve as Senior Superintendent of Police and get pay of Selection Grade (Level 13) in 12–14 years, then as Deputy Inspector General of Police or Additional Commissioner of Police in 15 years, an Inspector General of Police in 18 years, Additional Director General of Police in 25 years and finally, the Director General of Police after 30 years in service.
+The IPS officer takes charge as an Assistant Superintendent of Police of a sub-division/circle after probation of two years.
+The tenure of this post is normally three years.
+The next appointment is as Superintendent of Police or Deputy Commissioner of Police after four years, they get promoted to Junior Administrative Grade after nine years, then they serve as Senior Superintendent of Police and get pay of Selection Grade (Level 13) in 12–14 years, then as Deputy Inspector General of Police or Additional Commissioner of Police in 15 years, an Inspector General of Police in 18 years, Additional Director General of Police in 25 years and finally, the Director General of Police after 30 years in service.

 IPS officers also work in national government agencies such as Intelligence Bureau, Research and Analysis Wing, Central Bureau of Investigation, etc. IPS officers also get highly placed in several PSUs such as GAIL, SAIL, Indian Oil Corporation Limited etc. at the State Secretariat the Central Secretariat under the Central Staffing Scheme and in CAPFs at leadership positions of National Security Guards, Border Security Force, the Indo-Tibetan Border Police, the Central Reserve Police Force and the Central Industrial Security Force, etc. An IPS officer has vast opportunities to work in several International Organisations such as Interpol, International Cricket Council, the United Nations, Consulates (Foreign Missions) and Embassies all over the World in various capacities such as First Secretary, Consul, Consul General, Deputy High Commissioner, Minister, High Commissioner and Ambassador.
 The Director General of Police and Commissioner of Police is the head of the entire police force of the State or Metropolitan City (e.g. Kolkata, Delhi, Mumbai, Chennai, etc.) and below him is the Additional DGP/Special Police Commissioner.
-The Inspector General or Joint Commissioner of Police is at the head of certain specialised police force like Criminal Investigation Department, Special Branch, etc.
+The Inspector General or Joint Commissioner of Police is at the head of a certain specialised police force like Criminal Investigation Department, Special Branch, etc.